Advances in APPFL: A Comprehensive and Extensible Federated Learning Framework: Performance Evaluation

 \section{Performance Evaluation}

-In this section, we employ \textsc{Appfl} to comprehensively benchmark a broad spectrum of aspects within FL to highlight the capabilities of its new software design.
-Specifically, we utilize \textsc{Appfl} to evaluate the communication efficiency of different communication protocols, data transfer methods, and compression algorithms.
-We also explore the impacts of privacy preservation algorithms on the performance of FL-trained models, as well as the training efficiency and resource utilization of various FL strategies under different synchronicity settings.
-These comprehensive assessments highlight the capabilities of the newly designed \textsc{Appfl} framework in benchmarking a broad spectrum of aspects within FL.
+In this section, we employ \textsc{Appfl} to benchmark a broad spectrum of components within FL to highlight the advantages of its software design.
+Specifically, we utilize \textsc{Appfl} to evaluate the communication efficiency of different protocols, data transfer methods, and model compression algorithms.
+We also explore the impacts of privacy preservation algorithms on the performance of FL-trained models, as well as the training efficiency and resource utilization of various FL strategies with different synchronicity settings.
+Note that this section does not directly compare \textsc{Appfl} with other frameworks on the capabilities to resolve different FL challenges, as such framework's capability stems from its design, consisting of a suite of components and comprehensive algorithmic and technical solutions to address diverse FL challenges.
+Table~\ref{tab:frameworks} already summarizes and compares those features among existing frameworks, and these solutions are generally framework-agnostic, provided a framework is capable of supporting them.